jamilmuhammad/triangle_opengl_cpp/readme.md

     ./hello_triangle

     The output should be a window with five layered triangles.
 Each triangle is smaller than the previous one, and the color intensity decreases from the outer triangles to the inner triangles.

+    Key Changed:
+    - Replaced GLFW with native Wayland and EGL initialization
+    - Created a WaylandEGLWindow class to manage Wayland and EGL setup/teardown
+    - Updated shader version to "#version 300 es" for OpenGL ES 3.0
+    - Added precision qualifier in fragment shader (required for GLES)
+    - Removed GLEW dependency as it's not needed for GLES
+    - Added proper error handling with exceptions
+    - Added basic event processing with Wayland
+    - Added frame timing with usleep for ~60 FPS
+    - Added #include <string.h> for strcmp
+    - Moved the static wl_registry_listener definition outside the class
+    - Added proper initialization in the constructor using an initialization list
+    - Marked unused parameters with (void) to suppress warnings
+    - Added null checks in the destructor
+    - Fixed the listener structure initialization using designated initializers

     Conclusion
     In this tutorial, you learned how to create a simple OpenGL program to draw layered triangles using the modern OpenGL 4.1 API.
 You also learned how to set up a GLFW window and GLEW library to initialize the OpenGL context.